LongTarget/Fasim-LongTarget/README.md

 - [Citation](#citation)

 # Overview
 Many lncRNAs can bind to DNA sequences by forming RNA:DNA triplexes, by which they recruit histone modification and DNA methylation enzymes to binding sites to modify the epigenome.
-Since the formation of triplexes between lncRNA and DNA sequences follows Hoogsteen and reverse Hoogsteeen base-pairing rules, lncRNA/DNA binding can be predicted computationally.
+Since the formation of triplexes between lncRNA and DNA sequences follows Hoogsteen and reverse Hoogsteeen base-pairing rules, lncRNA/DNA bindings can be predicted computationally.

 LongTarget has been developed to predict one or many lncRNA's DNA binding motifs and binding sites in one or many genome regions based on all known ncRNA/DNA base pairing rules.
 The fasim-LongTarget is a variant of LongTarget that was modified to reduce the time consumption.
 Fasim-LongTarget consists of a few C/C++ programs, and is distributed under the AGPLv3 license.
 Tests on experimentally-generated lncRNA/DNA binding datasets indicate the good performance and low time consumption of fasim-LongTarget.